- Bathroom Remodel Cost Calculator: What Is It?

 How Does the Bathroom Remodel Cost Estimator Work?

 - Bathroom remodels often have unexpected expenses.
 For example, during renovation you may find water damage or plumbing issues that need to be resolved.
-The contractors we work with report the actual project cost once the remodel is completed, which means the cost for surprise updates homeowners needed has already been accounted for.
+The contractors we work with report the actual project cost once the remodel is completed.
+This means the cost for surprise updates homeowners needed has already been accounted for.
 Checking real project costs against our algorithm helps us see what a remodel “should” cost versus what it actually costs.

 No, this calculator does not take brands/companies into account yet.
 If there is a particular tub, shower, or other fixture that you are interested in, you may want to check out our brand reviews.
 We have in-depth reviews – along with cost data, where available – for some of the top brands/remodelers, including: